 North Carolina Wetland Program Plan

-The first full NC WPP (approved 2015) was developed through an extensive stakeholder process with the goal of enhancing the state’s wetland program.
+The first full NC WPP (approved 2015) developed by NC DEQ was created through an extensive stakeholder process with the goal of enhancing the state’s wetland program.
 This original NC WPP addressed the functions and services provided by wetlands and listed goals and activities needed to further understand and manage North Carolina’s wetlands.
 The original list of activities was extensive and provided guidance for anyone pursuing wetland projects in the state.
 The list of activities, along with other background and supporting information, can be found in the original NC WPP (NC DWR 2015).

 “North Carolina’s Wetland Program Plan 2021-2025” updates the original five-year plan and focuses on NC DEQ’s projected wetland work through 2025.
 Representatives from NC DEQ Divisions/Sections provided their program’s wetland goals for 2021 through 2025.